KittyNekoStudio/blah/docs/blah-roadmap.md

 ## Customization
 * [ ] Add support for YAML as metadata for markdown notes
-* [ ] Add support for Grovvy as plugin language and configuration language
+* [ ] Add support for Groovy as a plugin language and configuration language
 * [ ] Add plugin system

 ## Terminal integration
 * [ ] Make blah interface with a shell

+## Advanced features
+* [ ] Make the editor's looks completely customizable